 2. Change the SSID name – SSID name is the name of a wireless network.
 When connecting to any wireless network, the operating system will load the entire list of SSID names which are within the range of the person who connects.
 It is not advisable to use names such as street address, family name, and car registration number.
 In other words, any names that the attacker can guess where the SSID name comes from should be avoided.
 A good SSID name is important as it will make outsiders not able to tell where the wireless networks are from.

 3. Enable network encryption – Every piece of data transferred around the network should be encrypted where it can be configured in the router settings.
 If the network is not encrypted, there is a possibility that someone will attempt a ‘Man in the Middle’ attack in the network.
-It is recommended to use Wireless Protect Access encryption or Wireless Protect Access II encryption.
+It is recommended to use Wireless Protect Access encryption or Wireless Protect Access II encryption, some affordable routers have special tools to prevent this, take a look at ReviewsCon Guide.

 4. Filter MAC address – Every electronic device comes with a unique MAC address.
 Filtering MAC address can ensure that only the specific device that the owner of a wireless network recognized is allowed to connect into the network.